steffenbk/Arma-Reforger-Addons/README.md

+FOR BLENDER 4.2

-Download the file
+Download the zip or individual files too.

-Go to the addon installation in blender
+Go to addons in blender, install from disk and select each file individually
-Click add from disk
-And fin the file